 Make a list of common mistakes that YOU make.
-If you aren’t sure what they are, ask your teacher for help or contact me on my website or Facebook group ESL Teacher 365.
+If you aren’t sure what they are, ask your teacher for help or contact me for a private lesson.

 For example, one of my Spanish students used the word “the” too much.
 Before he gave me his writing to check, he always checked the word “the” in his writing first.

 When you are learning to write, the best way to catch your mistakes reading your writing aloud, sentence by sentence.
 This will help you catch more mistakes.

 If you are in a quiet classroom, you can mouth the words of the text without making any sounds.
 This will still help you catch your mistakes.

 Tip #10: Make sure each paragraph is a new idea on the FCE writing test

 Sometimes students write one long paragraph.
 Don’t do this!
 You will lose points.